claytonkb/sbc/README.md

 percentage of the columns will have a green dot.
 And so on.
 The DSC element is a convenient way to generate stochastic input signals to a stochastic circuit.

+You will also notice the D8RNG element.
+This element is just a random noise source.
+Some of the elements require a random noise source in order to function.
+These elements will have an input signal named "D8_RNG_IN" and a corresponding output signal named "D8_RNG_OUT".
+This is a workaround for Logisim's built-in random generators which all operate in synch, that is, they all output the *same* random value.
+It is essential for stochastic bitstream circuits that all random numbers in the system must be completely un-correlated.
+The D8RNG signal adds some extra wires to the circuits but they can be ignored for the purposes of understanding the function of the circuit.

 03_ADDIE_intro.circ
 -------------------